oceanprotocol/ocean.py/READMEs/predict-eth.md

 - [x] Create Mumbai Accounts (One-Time)
 - [x] Create Config File for Services
 - [x] Set envvars
-- [x] Setup in Python: Create Ocean instance
+- [x] Setup in Python

-In this flow, Bob is the competitor.
-(And, we don't need to set up Alice's wallet.)
+In this flow, Bob is a participant in the competition

 From [c2d-flow](c2d-flow.md), do:
 - [x] Setup Bob's Wallet